pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-01.md

 <span class="orange"><strong>* Wireshark</strong></span> – pcap inspection               <span class="orange"><strong>* CyberChef</strong></span> – decoding malicious traffic
 <span class="orange"><strong>* VirusTotal</strong></span> – checking for malicious IPs and Files    <span class="orange"><strong>* md5sum</strong></span> – calculating file hashes
 </code></pre>
-<span class="orange"><strong>* VirusTotal</strong></span> – checking for malicious IPs and Files

 ## 00: Prologue

   This is my first exercise in the series.
 The goal is to showcase my thinking<br>
 in a (hopefuly) simple to follow investigation complemented by images.<br>
 The outcome of the investigation will be checked with the answers provided.<br>
-I’m trying to showcase my skills at the time of writing.<br> Still much to learn,<br>
+I’m trying to showcase my skills at the time of writing.<br>
-however, no better time to start than now.<br>
+Still much to learn, however, no better time to start than now.<br>
 ***Let the Upward Mobility commence***!<be>

 <div class="divider"></div>

 ## 01: HOST DISCOVERY

   Our first job is to gather details on the victim machine.
 We can filter for DHCP traffic.
 Heres a good way to filter or that: “dhcp.option.type == 12”, we are interested in the DHCP Request packet details.

 ![02.DHCP request.png](assets/images/pcap-express/project.01/02.dhcp-request.png)